Kim Philby: Motivation

 In a 1981 videoed lecture to Stasi agents, the East German intelligence agency, Philby attributed the failure of British intelligence to unmask him as due in great part to these things: the British class system—it was inconceivable that one "born into the ruling class of the British Empire" would be a traitor; the amateurish and incompetent nature of the British organisation; and because so many in MI6 had so much to lose if he was proven to be a spy.
 He had the policy of never confessing; a document in his own handwriting was dismissed as a forgery.

 Philby said that at the time of his recruitment as a spy there were no prospects of him being useful; he was instructed to make his way into the Secret Service, which took years, starting with journalism and building up contacts in the British establishment.
 He said that there was no discipline there; he made friends with the archivist, which enabled him for years to take secret documents home, many unrelated to his own work, and bring them back the next day; his handler photographed them overnight.

 When he was instructed to remove and replace his boss, Felix Cowgill, he asked if it was proposed "to shoot him or something" but was told to use bureaucratic intrigue.
 He said: "It was a very dirty story—but after all our work does imply getting dirty hands from time to time but we do it for a cause that is not dirty in any way."
 Commenting on his sabotage of the operation to secretly send thousands of anti-communists into Albania to overthrow the communist government, Philby defended his actions by saying that he had helped prevent another world war.

 Fictional and non-fictional representations

 Kim Philby has been the subject of several books, films and television series, including A Spy Among Friends (2022) and Kim Philby: His Most Intimate Betrayal (2014).
 Philby's granddaughter Charlotte Philby wrote her fourth novel Edith and Kim (2022) about her grandfather.

 Philby is a main character in Frederick Forsyth's 1984 novel The Fourth Protocol, and a lesser role in the 1987 film based on the novel.
 He is the initial instigator and later patron of the plan to smuggle parts of an atomic bomb into the UK.

+Philby is a character in Kate Westbrook's "The Moneypenny Diaries," a three-novel series that explores the life and secret activities of Jane Moneypenny, Secretary to 'M' in the earlier James Bond movies.

+The novel Declare by Tim Powers is a work of speculative fiction portraying the actual events in the lives of both Philby and his father, St. John Philby, as being motivated by supernatural powers centred around Mount Ararat.

 Irish blues guitarist Rory Gallagher has a song, Philby, on his Top Priority (1979) record.